 Library books can be found using OneSearch or the Books and Media Catalog.
-Print books are checked out at the Library’s circulation desks.
+Print books are checked out at the library’s Circulation Desks.
 See our Checkout Protocols for more details.

-Only ebooks in Ebook Central and EBSCO Ebook Collection can be downloaded.
-Gale eBooks offers partial downloads of book chapters or sections.
+Only e-books in E-book Central and EBSCO E-book Collection can be downloaded.
+Gale E-Books offers partial downloads of book chapters or sections.
 Once a book has been downloaded, it will not be available for other users until the download period has expired.

 This is a general ebook collection that contains more than 130,000 works of fiction and non-fiction in all topics.
-Titles may be downloaded from this collection for up to 7 days with a free EBSCO account.
+Titles may be downloaded from this collection for up to seven days with a free EBSCO account.

 This collection contains approximately 16,000 books on medicine, nursing, allied health, and related topics.
 Titles may be downloaded from this collection for up to 14 days with a free Ebook Central account.